 - 1) Backlighted display

-- 2) GREEN indicator light on; it lights up flashing when the direction indicator is on.
+- 2) \Leftrightarrow GREEN indicator light on; it lights up flashing when the direction indicator is on.

-- 3) ED BLUE light, high beams are on.
+- 3) ≣O BLUE light, high beams are on.

 - 4) NGREEN light, neutral gear.

-- By switching on, it indicates that the oil level in the mixer is in reserve.
+- 5) YELLOW light; engine anomaly.
+It lights up when an engine or exhaust anomaly has happened.
+Go to the nearest VENT Dealer.